RobertKielty/sig-release/release-team/role-handbooks/ci-signal/onboarding-scripts.md

 ### What is the noise that disrupts the CI Signal?

-Sometimes tests run as part of CI intermittently flip between failing and succeeding in a non-deterministic way.
+Sometimes, tests run as part of CI, intermittently flip between failing and succeeding in a non-deterministic way.

-Ideally, a test should fail only when there is a problem with the code that is the Signal that we are looking for.
+Ideally, a test should fail only when there is a problem with the code being tested.
+That is the Signal that we need.

 Tests that provide inconsistent results for the same code commit and the same infrastructure commit are called falky tests.